229 West 43rd Street: 2010s

 In October 2016, Deutsche Bank lent $370 million to refinance the retail space, which consisted of $285 million of notes sold in the commercial mortgage-backed security market, as well as two loans held by Paramount Group and SL Green Realty that totaled $85 million.
 Kushner used the loans to pay off the Brookfield financing and pay a special $59 million dividend to the Kushner Company, which prompted Robert Mueller to scrutinize the payments during his Special Counsel investigation.
 Within the office portion of the building, Complex Media subleased some of Yahoo Inc.'s space in late 2017.
 Guy Fieri's restaurant announced plans to close at the end of 2017, and the food hall was canceled after English and Kushner sued each other in February 2018.
 That April, Kushner replaced Guy Fieri's former space with a new outpost of The Ribbon, a popular Upper West Side restaurant.
 By the end of 2018, the retail tenants were suffering financial difficulties and lawsuits.
 Gulliver's Gate objected that their space was smaller than promised, securing a 50 percent rent reduction after negotiating with the Kushners.
 National Geographic was evicted in January 2019.
 Kushner Companies defaulted on their mezzanine loans in March 2019 after missing several payments; the rental income was lower than expected, while the $9 million in expenses was twice as much as expected.

+2020s

-A special servicer took over the $285 million loan in January 2020, and Gulliver's Gate closed the same month.
+A special servicer took over Kushner's $285 million loan in January 2020, and Gulliver's Gate closed the same month.
 The building's office tenants at the time included the temporary headquarters of the Michael Bloomberg 2020 presidential campaign.
 In March 2020, when the COVID-19 pandemic in New York City forced many physical businesses to close, Kushner fell behind on loan payments yet again.
 Paramount Group auctioned the retail unit that June after Kushner's default.
 At the end of that year, the building's retail condo was valued at $92.5 million amid the COVID-19 pandemic in New York City, representing an 80 percent decrease from three years earlier.
 BuzzFeed relocated to the building in 2022.

+In early 2023, Columbia Property Trust defaulted on a mortgage that it had received for 229 West 43rd Street.
+The building was 40 percent vacant by mid-2023, prompting Fitch Ratings to downgrade the outlook of a mortgage loan on the building.
+Another auction for the building's retail space was scheduled for May 2024, and a Delaware company bought the retail space for $28 million in August 2025, at which point only one-third of the retail space had tenants.
+In June 2025, Versant—Comcast's upcoming spin-off of NBCUniversal—leased a portion of the building formerly occupied by BuzzFeed to serve as its interim headquarters, as well as a studio for MSNBC (which will be relocating from 30 Rockefeller Plaza).